Welcome!

 To achieve this goal, I frequently develop and combine methods and ingredients that lead to significant computational advances and that have their foundations in:

-More concretely (but non-exhaustively), such methods are e.g. sophisticated branch-&-cut (or outer approximation) algorithms, reformulation and linearization techniques, and engineered separation algorithms, which may be either broadly applicable or tailored (see also the projects and publications below).
+More concretely (but non-exhaustively), such methods are e.g. sophisticated branch-&-cut (or outer approximation) algorithms, reformulation and linearization techniques, and engineered separation algorithms.
+I publish on both general (broadly applicable) methods as well as to tailored (problem-specific) ones, see also projects and publications.

 Selected Lines of Research